 Is Tiger Woods a member of Augusta National?

 Augusta National Golf Club is the site of the iconic annual Masters Tournament and is the most famous course in the world.
-The likes of Bill Gates and Warren Buffet are members, as well as Tiger Woods.
-The only way in is to befriend a current member, so networking is a must.
+Tiger Woods is not a member.

 National Golf Month Activities